<Handle />

 {...rest}

-Style handles when connecting
+/>Style handles when connecting

-The handle receives the additional class names connecting
+The handle receives the additional class names connecting when the connection

-if the connection is valid.
+line is above the handle and valid if the connection is valid.
 You can find an

 example which uses these classes here.